PHT-Medic/station/README.md

     - 8080

 ## Setting up the station environment
+Copy the `.env.tmpl` file at the root of the repository to `.env` to configure your local environment.

-Open the `.env` file at the root of the repository and edit the following environment variables to match the local configuration.
+Open the `.env` file and edit the following environment variables to match the local configuration.
 STATION_ID must be consistent to Vault and Harbor.
 - `STATION_ID` Chosen identifier of the station (match central UI configuration)
 - `STATION_PRIVATE_KEY_PATH` path to the private key on the local filesystem that should be mounted as a volume
+- `PRIVATE_KEY_PASSWORD` optional password for the private key if it is encrypted
 - `AIRFLOW_USER` admin user to be created for the airflow instance
 - `AIRFLOW_PW` password for the airflow admin user
 - `HARBOR_URL` the url of the central harbor instance